Jay-dodke/hello-demo/README.md

 # hello-demo
-This is demo for my first code
+This is demo for my first code.